Dobiasd/frugally-deep/FAQ.md

 How to use images loaded with [CImg](http://cimg.eu/) as input for a model?
 ---------------------------------------------------------------------------

-The following example code shows for how to:
+The following example code shows how to:

 * load an image using CImg
 * convert it to a `fdeep::tensor`